-Both GPU Manufacturers, AMD and Nvidia, have some excellent Cards for our purposes, although Nvidia Cards seem to do better in some 3D Applications and should be your choice, especially if you also plan on GPU Rendering with these.
+Both GPU Manufacturers, AMD and Nvidia, have some excellent Cards for Animation, although Nvidia Cards usually do better in most 3D Applications and should be your first choice, especially if you also plan on GPU Rendering with these.

 The process of GPU Rendering, of course, is much more demanding than Viewport Animation, but this topic is so complex, that I covered it in another article for you to read here: Best Graphics Cards for GPU Rendering.

-As a minimum, I usually recommend an Nvidia GTX 1650 Super that already gives excellent performance in most of the 3D and 2D Animation Applications out there.
+As a minimum for Animation, I recommend an Nvidia GTX 1650 Super that already gives excellent performance in most 3D and 2D Animation Applications.

-If you need certain professional Features such as 10bit Color support you should consider either an Nvidia RTX or AMD GPU, as these come with drivers that support more features.
+If you need certain professional Features such as 10bit Color support for Monitors you should consider either an Nvidia RTX Series GPU or an AMD GPU, as these come with 10bit color support.

-The Nvidia GTX and RTX Cards have excellent Performance / Price Ratio, especially compared to the Quadro Cards and you can GPU Render on them extremely fast.
+The Nvidia GTX and RTX Cards have an excellent Performance / Price Ratio, especially compared to the Nvidia Quadro Cards and you can GPU-Render on them extremely fast.

-AMD manufactures excellent GPUs, no questions asked, but the Industry support unfortunately just isn’t on the same level yet as it is with Nvidia.
+AMD manufactures excellent GPUs, but the Software support unfortunately just isn’t on the same level yet as it is with Nvidia.

-How much and what type of RAM in a Desktop Computer for Animation
+How much and what type of RAM for a Desktop Computer for Animation

-This discussed often and it is quite true: RAM does not impact Speed all that much (if at all) unless you have too little.
+This is discussed often and is true: RAM doesn’t impact Performance all that much (if at all) unless you have too little.

-Sure there might be the 2% Speed gain in certain type of workloads, but getting extremely expensive or high-clocked Ram with great Timings, just isn’t worth it, especially if you are not planning on extreme Overclocking.
+Yes, there might be a 2% Speed gain in certain types of workloads, but buying extremely expensive or high-clocked Ram with great Timings, just isn’t worth it for a marginal performance increase.

-For Animation, it’s much better to get “normal” RAM Speeds for a normal price and spend the extra bucks on additional RAM size.
+For Animation, it’s much better to get “normal” RAM Speeds for a normal price and spend the extra bucks on additional RAM capacity.

 This will help you a lot more in the long run.

-RAM (or Memory) is essentially just a storage part, that the CPU (and some other Hardware) uses to cache data so it can access it very quickly.
-If this RAM is full, there is nowhere else to go but the System Storage Devices such as the Hard Disk, or Solid State Disks.
+RAM (or Memory) is essentially just a storage component, that the CPU uses to cache data, so it can access it very quickly.
+If your RAM is full, there is nowhere else to go but the Mass Storage Devices such as the Hard Disk, or Solid State Drives.

-These though are a multitude slower than RAM, and you will notice your System crawls to a halt if your RAM is full.
+These, though, are a multitude slower than RAM, and you will notice your System crawl to a halt if your RAM is full.

-So you should make sure you have enough RAM, as full RAM is also a reason why Systems often crash or crawl to a halt.
+So you should make sure you have enough RAM, as full RAM is also a reason why Systems often crash or freeze.

-32GB though is much better already and 64GB will last you a long time unless you are working on very large projects with lots of Polygons, Displacements, Hires Textures or giant Particle Caches.
+32GB though is much better already and 64GB will last you a long time unless you are working on very large projects with lots of Polygons, Displacements, High-resolution Textures or large Particle-Caches.

-Having more RAM also benefits you when you have more than one Software open at a time.
+Having more RAM also benefits you when you have more than one Software open at the same time.
 And that happens all the time.

-If you are in Cinema 4D or Maya or 3ds Max, chances are you also have Photoshop, maybe After Effects, Google Chrome and an Email Program open, and of course all of these Applications need their own share of RAM.
+If you are in Cinema 4D or Maya or 3ds Max, chances are you also have Photoshop, maybe After Effects, Google Chrome, and an Email Program opened in the background, and of course all of these Applications need their own share of RAM.